hellogaray/30-Day-JS-Challenge/README.md

 ## Description

 This repository contains 30 bite-sized JavaScript projects designed to enhance problem-solving skills, improve JavaScript knowledge, and introduce key web development concepts.
+"Focuses primarily on writing clean and readable JavaScript code, with minimal emphasis on UI, styles, or aesthetics."

 ## Features